daolanfler/blog/src/pages/lyrics/My-Back-Pages.md

 Spouted out that liberty is just equality in school
 "Equality," I spoke the word
 As if a wedding vow
-Ah, but I was so musch older then, I'm younger thant that now
+Ah, but I was so much older then, I'm younger thant that now

 In a soldier's stance, I aimed my hand
 At the mongrel dogs who teach